big-data-research/tweets/twitter-insights/README.md

 	* the path to the target/twitter-insights.jar,
 	* the elasticsearch url,
 	* index name
-	* the Text API api key
+	* the Alchemy API api key

 Important:
 	For sentiment analysis the Text API online service so you will have to obtain a free apiKey registering here: http://www.alchemyapi.com/api/register.html